karmab/kcli/README.rst

    Screenshot

-This tool is meant to interact with existing virtualization providers (libvirt, kubevirt, ovirt, openstack, gcp and aws) and to easily deploy and customize vms from cloud images.
+This tool is meant to interact with existing virtualization providers (libvirt, KubeVirt, oVirt, OpenStack, VMware vSphere GCP and AWS) and to easily deploy and customize VMs from cloud images.

-You can also interact with those vms (list, info, ssh, start, stop, delete, console, serialconsole, add/delete disk, add/delete nic,…)
+You can also interact with those VMs (list, info, ssh, start, stop, delete, console, serialconsole, add/delete disk, add/delete nic,…)

-Futhermore, you can deploy vms using predefined profiles, several at once using plan files or entire products for which plans were already created for you
+Furthermore, you can deploy VMs using predefined profiles, several at once using plan files or entire products for which plans were already created for you